microsoft/verona-artifacts/WhenConcurrencyStrikes/README.md

 ```
 There is no corresponding requirement for the BoC benchmark, as the Banking example as implemented in BoC automatically satisfies all the requirements.

+To run to the same level of accuracy as the paper, you should increase the number of repeats to 50 for all the scripts above.
+This will increase the time taken significantly.
+This will take roughly 25 times longer to run.

-## Generating the graphs and tables
+### Generating the graphs and tables

 The artifact contains already run benchmarks results, that can be directly used to generate the graphs and tables.
 To use the results from the previous section:
 ```